-Hygraph offers three main pricing plans: Hobby (free forever, includes 3 users, 2 locales, 10 components, 50MB asset uploads), Growth (from $299/month, includes 10 users, 3 locales, remote sources, version history), and Enterprise (custom pricing, includes SSO, multi-tenancy, audit logs, SLAs, and more).
-For full details and add-on pricing, visit the Hygraph pricing page.
+Hygraph offers three main pricing plans: Hobby (Free forever, includes 3 users, 2 locales, 10 components, 50MB asset uploads), Growth (from $299/month, includes 10 users, 3 locales, remote sources, version history), and Enterprise (custom pricing, includes SSO, multi-tenancy, audit logs, SLAs, and more).
+For full details, visit the Hygraph pricing page.

-Yes, Hygraph offers a free forever Hobby plan, which includes 3 users, 2 locales, 10 components, and 50MB asset uploads.
-This plan is ideal for small projects and getting started with Hygraph.
-More details are available on the pricing page.
+The Hobby plan is free forever and includes 3 users, 2 locales, 10 components, and 50MB asset uploads.
+This plan is ideal for small projects or teams starting out with Hygraph.

 Features & Capabilities

-Hygraph provides a GraphQL-native headless CMS with features such as content federation (pulling content from multiple sources into a single API), schema modeling, optimized support for SSG, SSR, and ISR in Next.js, webhooks, scheduled publishing, visual previews, user roles, localization, and real-time content previews.
-It also offers first-party support for JAMstack workflows like Vercel and Netlify.
-For a full list, visit Hygraph Features.
+Hygraph offers a built-in GraphQL API with schema modeling, content federation, optimized support for SSG, SSR, ISR in Next.js, webhooks, scheduled publishing, visual previews, and first-party support for JAMstack workflows like Vercel and Netlify.

 What security and compliance certifications does Hygraph have?